kamenoseiji/ALMA-2016.1.00375.S/README.md

 # ALMA-2016.1.00375.S
-Data reduction process and results from ALMA 2016.1.00375.S
+Data reduction process and results from ALMA 2016.1.00375.S.
+The paper is accepted for publication in The Astrophysical Journal.
+The preprint is presented in https://arxiv.org/abs/2301.07273

 Scripts/
 	Xc2bb44.py : CASA calibration and imaging script for Band-3 observation (ExecBlock UID uid://A002/Xc2bb44/X1baf)